Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 and prices compared to production, and therefore produces a different margin for the same portfolio.

+Occasionally, the sandbox can be setup with production market data but with different risk model parametrization, as a testing ground before the new setup becomes productive.
+This will be announced by the usual channels.

 ## Security

 ### Where is CPME running?